-By default, to conserve energy, the wavestate will automatically turn off after about four hours have elapsed without use of the front panel, keyboard, or MIDI input.
-You can disable this feature, if desired.
+By default, to conserve energy, the wavestate will automatically turn off after about four hours have elapsed without use of the front panel, keyboard, or MIDI input, and without being connected to the Editor/Librarian.
+You can disable this

 When the power turns off, any un-saved edits or settings will be lost.
 Make sure that you save important settings before this occurs.